Jaspreet-Nijjar/random-inspirational-quote-generator/README.md

 # Random Inspirational Quote Generator
 [Live Demo](https://jn-random-quote-generator.netlify.app/)

-A small responsive web application which generates random inspirational quotes.

 ![Random Inspirational Quote Generator](./application-img.png)

+## About the project
+A small responsive web application which generates random inspirational quotes and also changes the background image when you request a new quote.

 ## Technologies Used